-You will have indicators, headlights, fuel gauge, and the engine light.
-There are those scary moments when the engine light remains on, and the question is, will check engine light reset itself?
+You will have indicators, headlights, a fuel gauge, and the engine light.
+There are those scary moments when the engine light remains on, and the question is, will the check engine light reset itself?

 Reset onboard diagnostic computer

-If you are sure that you have fixed the problem that the Check Engine light was showing up for, the engine light will reset itself after 10-20 successful cycles.
-A cycle is when the car is cold and started until it’s at operating temperature.
+If you are sure that you have fixed the problem for which reason the check engine light was lighting up, the engine light will reset itself after 10-20 successful cycles.
+A cycle is when the car is cold and not started until it’s at operating temperature.

-However, it can be really difficult to know which problem is causing the check engine light is showing up for without a diagnostic scanner.
+However, it can be really difficult to know which problem is causing the check engine light to come on without a diagnostic scanner.

 Connect the scan tool to the onboard diagnostic connector.
 This should be found under your steering wheel.
 Turn the ignition on and press the “read” button on your scan tool.
 You should be able to read a set of error codes.
 Write these for future reference.

-Once you are done press, the erase button on your scan tool, and this will clear them.
-The scan tool is an easy way to respond to queries on will check engine light reset itself.
+Once you are done, press the erase button on your scan tool, and this will clear them.
+The scan tool is an easy way to get a response to queries about whether the check engine light will reset itself.

 Switching the ignition on and off

-While your car is motionless turn the ignition on and off with a second lag time.
-Repeat the process three or four times and then drive a short distance to see whether the engine light will go off.
-If not try disconnecting your battery.
+While your car is motionless, turn the ignition on and off with a second lag time.
+Repeat the process three or four times and then drive a short distance to see whether the engine light goes off.
+If not, try disconnecting your battery.